mkorn1/collabcanva/tasks/ai-agent-feature-tests.md

   - Test: "Distribute the shapes evenly horizontally"
   - Expected: Distributes shapes with equal spacing
   - Success criteria: Shapes distributed with equal spacing

-#### **3.2 Advanced Layouts**
-- [ ] **Hexagon pattern**
-  - Test: "Arrange the shapes in a hexagon pattern"
-  - Expected: Arranges shapes in hexagonal formation
-  - Success criteria: Shapes arranged in hexagon

-- [ ] **Diamond formation**
-  - Test: "Put the shapes in a diamond formation"
-  - Expected: Arranges shapes in diamond pattern
-  - Success criteria: Shapes arranged in diamond

-- [ ] **Wave pattern**
-  - Test: "Create a wave pattern with the shapes"
-  - Expected: Arranges shapes in wave formation
-  - Success criteria: Shapes arranged in wave pattern

-- [ ] **Fibonacci spiral**
-  - Test: "Arrange the shapes in a Fibonacci spiral"
-  - Expected: Arranges shapes in spiral pattern
-  - Success criteria: Shapes arranged in spiral

 ### **4. Complex Commands (2 types)**